 An individual could be charged with a DUI in two different ways.
 One way is to operate a motor vehicle with a blood-alcohol content of 0.08 or higher, and the other is to operate a motor vehicle generally under the influence of intoxicating drugs or liquor.

 If you have been charged with drunk driving, it is imperative that you consult with an experienced Darien DUI lawyer immediately to begin mounting a defense to help lessen or dismiss any penalties associated with your charge.

-Prosecuting DUI cases is something that law enforcement makes a priority in both Darien with the town police, and with the local court.
+Prosecuting DUI cases is something that law enforcement makes a priority with the town police, and with the local court.
 To properly defend against such a DUI charge, it is critical to contact an attorney in Darien.

 DUI is one of the most common crimes in this area.
-In Darien, there are not many major violent crimes, so this is something that the police have been able to target.
+There are not many major violent crimes, so this is something that the police have been able to target.
 They also have chosen to focus on it because they want to avoid people drunk driving on the streets.
 It is considered a matter of public safety for the society in general.
 DUI cases are taken and handled in Stamford Superior Court.
 The police make sure they do their own investigation and write it in their report so they can give the court everything they need to be able to prosecute the charge.

 There are a lot of procedures that the police officers and prosecutors must follow during a DUI case.
 There is specific training the officers must go through for field sobriety tests, and for any either on-site or in-department breathalyzer tests or blood draws.